sapawar4/nd00333-capstone/README.md

 ![](https://docs.microsoft.com/en-us/azure/architecture/browse/thumbs/information-discovery-with-deep-learning-and-nlp.png)

 As shown in the architecture diagram above, data will be retrieved from the data source and machine learning model will be built using Azure ML Service.
-Remote compute cluster is used to train large number of models and the final model is deployed in service using ACI/AKS inference cluster.
-The end-user can rerieve it via web service API.
+Remote compute cluster is used to train large number of models and the final model is deployed in service using ACI inference cluster.
+The end-user can retrieve it via web service API.

 ## Dataset